richeyphu/Keptang-Project/README.md

 **INT-104 Final Project (IT62@TNI)**
 - This application is made from JAVA.
 - Support multi POS account.
 - All data stored in text file.
-(Just for education purpose :3)
+(Just for educational purpose :3)